District Goals

 d.
 Safe Schools training for all GCSC employees.

 e.
-Partnering with the City of Greensburg to provide an SRO for each school buildings.
+Partnering with the City of Greensburg to provide an SRO for each school building.

 2. Maintain the comprehensive preventive maintenance plan developed for GCSC.